constructor21/peal_web_v2/README.md

-TODO:
+Tasks

-Welcome message if no campaigns have been created yet
+1. Welcome message if no campaigns have been created yet

-SideNav is sometimes not opening ... you can't trust Jquery ... use the old code to activate it but still keep material styling
+2. SideNav is sometimes not opening, you can't trust Jquery, use the old code to activate it but still keep material styling

-Save media content to firestore (google)
+3. Save media content to firestore

-Order the campaigns
+4. Order the campaigns

-Billing page + when they click 'create campaign if they haven't added card info then an error message needs to pop up' The billing address sends a cloud function so that when they sign in it shows them all the displays in their area on the locations tab
+5. Cloud function to take the company address and have a spot on the map for it auto-zoomed into
-  If they haven't entered info before it needs to have a welcome message process the form in the confirm component
+6. If a user hasn't entered entered anything into billing before then their needs to be a welcome message

-Fix Calendar height
-  proper calculations based on subsciption model

-Add Stripe Back
-  isolate the css
-  Don't have the double text pop up

-The success page should be the notifications panel from the tutorial Need to be able to add, delete, change payments

-Make the repo private
-Add security rules
-Host the website
+7. Locations tab --> google maps ... metrics dashboard that populates different info based on display marker clicked

-Guard the locations route
+    - guard the route
-  Zoom into area around your company address

-Metrics Dashboard
+    - Metrics:
       Number of displays up
       Estimated reach
       Remaining length of current campaigns
+8. Fix calendar cell height [it's the cells not the box]
+9. Add Stripe back, isolate the css
+10. Don't have the double text pop up in billing
+11. The success page should show the a panel for add, delete and change payment method
+12. Remove the component when sucessful upload or gestalt video uploader or react drop zone ?
+13. Make the repo private
+14. Add security rules
+15. Host the website
+16. Data architecture